mubashar-iqbal/robotic-arm-DT/README.md

 * [License agreement](#license-agreement)

 ## General info
 This project contains the code for my master thesis.
-The video below offers a quick overview about the proposed framework.
+The video below offer a quick overview about the proposed framework and a demo of the simulation.